 Dennis was re-interred there on 25/01/1946 in plot 33.E.5

-In addition to being remembered on the St John sub Castro Memorial, the Lewes War Memorial and the Memorial at Southover, he is also remembered in the Memorial Building at the National Arboretum at Alrewas.
+In addition to being remembered on the St John sub Castro Memorial, the Lewes War Memorial, the Memorial at Southover, and in the Memorial Chapel in the grounds of The Priory School, Mountfield Road, he is also remembered in the Memorial Building at the National Arboretum at Alrewas.